michaelsking1993/learning_cards/README.md

  4. See all your learning items, ordered by most recent to oldest.
  5. Mark/unmark a learning item as learned.
 Learned items appear in green, unlearned items appear in yellow.
  6. Edit an item, destroy an item.
+ 7. If you leave a field of your learning item blank, it will appear as "[stub]" reminding you to go back later and fill it in.

 # Tests
 Given that this is a full-stack application, I opted to use integration tests with Capybara for